zhujiaxiang/JXFilePreviewViewController/README.md

 ### CocoaPods (recommended)

-HJShareMenu is available through [CocoaPods](http://cocoapods.org).
+JXFilePreviewViewController is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your [Podfile](http://cocoapods.org/#get_started) and run `pod install`.

 ```ruby